Stonewall (opera): Characters

-Additional cast members included Michael Corvino, and Jessica Fishenfeld; Carolyn Kuan conducted.
+Additional cast members included Michael Corvino; Carolyn Kuan conducted.
 Richard Stafford was the choreographer.

 Music

 Iain Bell said about writing the music, “it was a joy to be able to wink to various elements of 1960s music-making throughout, so riffs are explored and harmonic progressions are occasionally more reminiscent of those of popular music of the time”.
 He wrote two jukebox songs, recorded with iconic girl group legend Darlene Love, with lyrics by Campbell opening Part II.
 “A jukebox features "Today's The Day," about a wedding, and "Better Days Ahead," a sad song in the style of Shirley Bassey.”

 Plot

 Over 75 minutes the story takes place in three parts, all in New York City; first part in many locations, then at the Stonewall Inn, both inside and out, and then ultimately on Christopher Street before dawn.